 *A self-described “Common Sense Jeffersonian Conservative,” Allen had the distinction of holding Thomas Jefferson’s seat in the Virginia House of Delegates from 1983 to 1991 and briefly represented Virginia’s 7th Congressional District in the U.S. House of Representatives from 1991 to 1992, before a partisan re-districting maneuver combined his district with that of a more senior Republican Member of the House.

-In 2009, Allen launched the American Energy Freedom Center, serving as Chairman until 2011, and rejoining as Chairman in March of 2013.
-The Center is a 501(c)(3) charitable organization that educates Americans on positive solutions and ideas for more American jobs, competitiveness and prosperity through the development and use of America’s plentiful energy resources and innovation.
+In 2009, Allen launched the American Energy Freedom Center, serving as Chairman until 2011, and rejoining as Chairman in March of 2013 until 2019.
+The Center, a 501(c)(3) charitable organization, educated Americans on positive solutions and ideas for more American jobs, competitiveness and prosperity through the development and use of America’s plentiful energy resources and innovation.

 As Governor, a U.S. Senator and a private citizen, Allen has led Trade Missions and continues to participate in international relations with Asian, European and Latin American countries.